-Once you’ve head inside simply put your feet inside the warming pad and wait for them to comfortably warm up as you rest and recover from the day.
+Once you head inside simply put your feet inside the warming pad and wait for them to comfortably warm up.

 The warming pad features for different heat settings so you can choose the temperature at which the warming pad will sit.

-If you’re looking to loosen up the muscles or thaw out your feet then a higher setting will come in handy but if you’re just looking for somewhere comfortable to place your feet will you watch a movie then a more casual setting may be the choice.
+If you’re looking to loosen up the muscles or thaw out your feet then a higher setting will come in handy.
+If you’re just looking for somewhere comfortable to place your feet while you watch a movie then a more casual setting may be the choice.

 Another added benefit of this warming pad is that it is great for those suffering from arthritis.
 If you find that your arthritis is acting up and your feet are feeling sore and placing them in this warming period for a portion of time can often yield some great results.

 The only real negative we came across that a research was that this warming pad must be plugged in at all times.
-This limits the number of errors you can use it within your house and means it is not easily transported.
+This limits the number of areas you can use it within your house.

-All in all this warming pad is a great option for those skiers are winter enthusiast that are looking to warm up once they call it a day.
+All in all this warming pad is a great option for those skiers that are looking to warm up once they call it a day.

 Frequently Asked Questions Best Footwarmers